 - take a swab from the affected area.

-- antibiotic use
+- recent antibiotic use

-Prevention of vaginal thrush
+Preventing vaginal thrush

 To help prevent vaginal thrush:

 - Wipe your bottom from front to back after going to the toilet.
-This will prevent the spread of Candida albicans from the anus to the vagina.
+This will prevent the spread of candida albicans from the anus to the vagina.

 - Avoid using soap to wash the genital area.
 Soap substitutes can be used.
-Sorbolene (with or without glycerine) is probably the cheapest and is very effective.

 - Avoid using perfumed toilet papers and menstrual products.